porsche-design-system/porsche-design-system-china/@pui/react/management/contribution.md

 4. run `npm run lint`, check there's not more eslint error/warning, if there are some, fixed them.

-5. run `npm run build-all` to compile source code
+5. run `npm run build` to compile source code

 6. run `npm run vfixed`, this command will helps to: